rust-lang/book/nostarch/chapter03.md

 As we saw in the guessing game tutorial, we can declare new bindings with the same name as a previous binding, and the new binding *shadows* the previous binding.
-We say that the first binding is ‘shadowed’ by the second, which means that the second binding's value is what you will see when you use the variable after the second binding.
+We say that the first binding is *shadowed* by the second, which means that the second binding's value is what you will see when you use the variable after the second binding.
 This can be useful if you’d like to perform a few transformations on a value, but have the binding be immutable after those transformations have been completed.
 For example:

+Filename: src/main.rs

 ```rust
 fn main() {